leftathome/chef-workflow-tasklib/README.md

 dependencies, they must be installed independently of the bundle with `gem install`.
 This is out of our control.

-Anyhow, to rebuild our workflow in `chef-workflow`, we can just require several tasks to pull the whole thing in.
+Let's build a custom workflow.
 For example let's say we just want to add:

   * resolving cookbooks with librarian
   * uploading cookbooks